Xalies/HAOS-USB-Creator/README.md

 - `HAOS-Installer-ISO.zip`

 The ISO is useful for VMs, Ventoy drives, or optical boot media.
-Unlike the USB created by the Windows app, the ISO does not contain a cached Home Assistant OS image, so it normally needs internet access during install.
+Unlike the USB created by the Windows app, the ISO does not contain a cached Home Assistant OS image, so it needs internet access during install.

 ## Basic Use